Corey Fischer: Career

 In 1978, he returned to Los Angeles, where, with Albert Greenberg and Naomi Newman, he co-founded Traveling Jewish Theatre (TJT), later known as The Jewish Theatre San Francisco.
 In 1982 TJT moved to San Francisco where Fischer continued to act, write and direct theatre and to act in film and television.
 He appeared in the 2012 feature film The Five-Year Engagement.

 Fischer's one-man show Sometimes We Need a Story More Than Food was voted one of the ten best productions of 1993 by the Los Angeles Times and won a Marin County playwriting fellowship.
 His play See Under: Love, an adaptation of the novel by Israeli author David Grossman, was one of six winners of the Kennedy Center Fund for New American Plays Award in 1999.
 It was produced by TJT in 2001 and is anthologized in 9 Contemporary Jewish Plays (ISBN 9780292712904).
 In 2000, the San Francisco Bay Guardian voted him one of the year's best directors for God's Donkey, an original TJT production.
 In 2001, his play, See Under: Love was listed as one of the year's ten best plays by the San Francisco Chronicle and was nominated by the Association of American Drama Critics as Best Play of 2001.

 His last work was as a playwright and director of In the Maze of Our Own Lives, a play inspired by the story of the Group Theatre which was produced in October 2011, to launch TJT's 34th season.
 This was TJT's last as a producing organization.

+Fischer died on June 6, 2020, at age 75 from complications of a brain stem bleed (or brain aneurysm).
+He suffered the medical emergency on December 3, 2019, and passed away after a long rehabilitation process.